kasperpeulen/gist-generator/README.md

 # gist-generator
 Create gists from the command line.

-`gist generate` will create gist from all directories in the project.
+`gist generate` will try to create gists from all directories in the project.
 Here is an example of how such a project may look: https://github.com/kasperpeulen/dartpads

 Only the directories that are "dartpadable" will be converted to gists.